-2. “Everything our kids learn from kindergarten through grade 12, is only FOUR years of material.”
+2. “Everything our kids learn from kindergarten through grade 12 is only four years of material.”

-Isn’t that a helpful thing to keep in mind when we have a child struggling to learn, “keep up”, or “catch up”?!
+Isn’t that a helpful thing to keep in mind if you have a child struggling to learn, “keep up”, or “catch up”?!

 3. I realized that not all my kids learned the same way, or at the same speed.

-As a result, I was frustrated, until I realized they all had their own learning styles, and learned different subjects at a slower or faster pace than the sibling(s) before them might have.
+As a result, I was frustrated, until I realized they all had their own learning styles, and learned different subjects at a slower or faster pace than the sibling(s) before they might have.

 4. I taught my kids to be independent learners at a young age, and how to find answers.

-5. The best planned days often don’t go as planned at all.
+5. The best-planned days often don’t go as planned at all.

 Once I realized how often things happen to “mess up” the plans, it helped me to be prepared to just go with the flow, and be flexible.
-Kids get sick – and usually it’s on the day that you planned to get lots of school work done, then clean the house, and run errands.
+Kids get sick and usually, it’s on the day that you planned to get lots of school work done, then clean the house, and run errands.